yoshida-lab/XenonPy/docs/source/index.rst

 Features
 ========

-XenonPy has a rich set of tools for apply materials informatics rapidly.
+XenonPy has a rich set of tools for various materials informatics applications.
 The descriptor generator class can calculate several types of numeric descriptors from ``compositional``, ``structure``.
-By using XenonPy built in visualization function.
-The relationships between descriptors and target properties can easily be shown in a heatmap.
+By using XenonPy's built-in visualization functions, the relationships between descriptors and target properties can be easily shown in a heatmap.

-We have a great confidence in transfer learning.
+Transfer learning is an important tool for efficient application of machine learning methods to materials informatics.
 To facilitate the widespread use of transfer learning, we have developed a comprehensive library of pre-trained models, called **XenonPy.MDL**.
-This library provides simple API to enable users to fetch the models via a http request.
+This library provides simple API that allows users to fetch the models via a http request.
-To play with pre-trained models, some useful functions are also provided.
+For the ease of using the pre-trained models, some useful functions are also provided.

 See :doc:`features` for details